acritelli/aws-labs/lab_6_ASG.md

     * Allow web (HTTP) traffic from any source
     * Allow SSH from only your IP address

-*Fun fact:* as of this writing, the security group must be configured from the EC2 console, even though the launch configuration wizard provides an option to create a new security group.
+*Fun fact:* as of April 2017, the security group must be configured from the EC2 console, even though the launch configuration wizard provides an option to create a new security group.
 The launch configuration wizard's security group does **not** provide the ability to select the VPC for the security group, and this results in a subnet/security group mismatch when you try to save the final launch configuration.
+This bug may have been resolved by the time you read this.

 ## Step 2: Create a launch configuration

-Auto scaling groups must be associated with a specific launch configuration.
+ASGs must be associated with a specific launch configuration.
 The launch configuration can be changed as needed without recreating the entire ASG.

 Perform the following from the launch configuration section of the EC2 console.